FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Understanding_the_3D_View.md

 The drop factor defines the relation between the distance of the source and the listening point and the loss of presence.
 It is set by default to follow the acoustic law of our world, where we lose 6 dB of presence each we double the distance.

-The overall presence of a source is displayed by a green vector, drawn between the source and the protection zone.
+When "Presence infos" on the top bar of the 3D view is enabled, the overall presence of a source is displayed by a green vector, drawn between the source and the protection zone.
 The intensity of the green color is proportional to the presence factor.

 ## Clamping

-In order to avoid strange localization behavior, SPAT Revolution includes a whole clamping strategy to reduce mistake and aberrant behavior.
+In order to avoid strange localization behavior, SPAT Revolution includes a whole clamping strategy to reduce mistakes and aberrant behaviors.

 ### Clamping behavior

-When a source is out of the efficiency zone, SPAT Revolution offer three behaviors:
+When a source is out of the efficiency zone, SPAT Revolution offers three behaviors:
 + Clamping the source to the border of the efficiency zone
 + Mute the source
 + Do nothing